vitaliyshvarz/jest-coverage-guard/README.md

 ## Why use it?

 	You can use this to fail your CI pipeline when code coverage is not good enough.
- This script should be executed only after jest generated the coverage report!
+	This script should be executed only after jest generated the coverage report, so as jest custom reporter.
- This script with check your committed and uncommitted files
+	This script with check your committed and uncommitted files.

- This script is checking code coverage in
-  - Your local environment
-  - CI environment

   Locally the script will check coverage on all files that you have changed and committed implementing current feature and all files that you are currently working with but not yet committed.

-  In CI environment it will only check files that you have changed and committed for this feature
+  In CI environment it will only check committed files for this feature

   If you want to exclude your file from coverage_check for some reason (it should be in excludeKeywords config): add a comment to your file with "skip-coverage-check", eg. `// skip-coverage-check`